Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Preliminaries: Single-layer Games

-In addition to analyzing consensus and convergence rates, we are interested in analyzing the \emph{robustness} of consensus in opinion dynamics.
-To this end, we will leverage classical results on the stability of stationary distributions under matrix perturbations.
-Theorem~\ref{thm:schweitzer} from \cite{schweitzer1968perturbation} demonstrates how the stationary distribution changes when the transition matrix is perturbed.
+\emph{e) Stability of the Stationary Distribution:} The following classical result on the stability of stationary distributions under matrix perturbations shows how the stationary distribution changes when the transition matrix is perturbed.